jholzer/NuPendency/README.md

 - Press "Add new graph"
 - Enter the name of the package
 - Wait for graph to be built!
+- To resolve all packages for a Visual Studio solution open the solution using "Open Project/Sln"

 ### Some more:
 #### Taking too long?
 It may happen that large graphs may take some time, e.g when having set up a large depth in "Settings".
 In that case, simply presse the "Stop"-button.
 ####  Versions
 NuPendency gets the newest version when adding a new graph.
 It will show you all available version of the root package an the left side.
 You can select an earlier version of the package.
-To get the graph for another version presse the "reload" button for the pgrah.
+To get the graph for another version presse the "reload" button for the grahh.
+#### Highlighting
+When selecting a package all packages "between" the selection and the root package will be highlighed.
+Can be turned on/off in "Settings" (default "on").
 #### Repositories
 The NuGet-standard feed is already pre-installed.
 You can add/remove further NuGet-feeds (e.g. private) in the "Repositories"-section
 #### Exlude packages